-The PhD is normally a four-year programme.
-New entrants typically register for the programme in September or January of each year.
-Students registered to structured PhD prgorammes select modules to the value of 30 ECTS in consultation with their supervisor and GRC.
+The structured PhD is normally a four-year programme.
+New entrants typically register for the modules in September or January of each year.
+Students select modules to the value of 30 ECTS in consultation with their supervisor and GRC.
 These modules will be a combination of: